alztr2908/Practice/README.md

 Diving into DOM

-Brad Traversy DOM Manipulation with added featuresgit remote add origin https://github.com/alztr2908/Practice.git
+Brad Traversy DOM Manipulation with added features